Updated on September 27, 2023

 Equitable servitudes can be created either by deed, lease, or any written agreement been the landowners.
 (See Riley v.
 Bear Creek Planning Committee 17 Cal.3d.
 500, 512 [deed]; see also Hudson Oil Co. v.
 Shortstop (1980) 111 Cal.App.3d 488, 494-495 [lease]; see also Wayt v.
 Patee (1928) 205 Cal.
 46, 48 [contract].)
 Accordingly, they cannot be created orally.
 (See Werner v.
 Graham (1919) 181 Cal.
 174, 184-185.)
 Further, in order for an equitable servitude to be recognized, “the person bound by the restrictions [must have] had notice of their existence.”
 (Nahrstedt v.
 Lakeside Village Condominium Assn.
 (1994) 8 Cal.4th 361, 375 citing Riley v.
 Bear Creek Planning Committee (1976) 17Cal.3d 500, 507.)

-For assistance with litigating your equitable servitude claim, please contact our real estate attorneys at Schorr Law by calling (310) 954-1877, email@example.com or by filling in the contact form on the right hand side of this page.
+For assistance with litigating your equitable servitude claim, please contact our real estate attorneys at Schorr Law by calling (310) 954-1877, [email protected] or by filling in the contact form at the bottom of this page.
 We have experience dealing with equitable servitudes and understand their use and implication.